ansuini/IntrinsicDimDeep/README.md

 ### Outline of our work

 Datasets can be very high-dimensional.
-It is very common, for example, that images from experiments (nanotechnology, biology, astrophysics etc.),  and from ordinary life, have  $\sim 10^6$ pixels, each one counting for a dimension in the data space.
+It is very common, for example, that images from experiments (nanotechnology, biology, astrophysics etc.),  and from ordinary life, have 1M pixels, each one counting for a dimension in the data space.

 Of course, there is rich structure in interesting datasets, and this induces correlations and (soft) constraints among the dimensions, that reflect geometrically on the fact that data lie in the neighbourhoods of low-dimensional manifolds.
 We call *embedding dimension* (ED) the dimensionality of the space hosting the data and *intrinsic dimension* (ID) the dimensionality of the manifold that approximates the data points.